Home Cooking

 1. Soak the shitake mushrooms and lily flower buds in hot water, or in cold water and then put them in the microwave for 2min (time depends on strength of microwave).
 Once cool enough to handle, cut the stumps off the shitake mushrooms and cut them into strips.

 5. Start adjusting the flavors - add a good dash on vinegar.
 Balance with white pepper and salt (I have a pepper/salt mix so I effectively added both at the same time).
 A bit of salt or chicken stock might be needed too.
-Everyone has different tastes but basically, you need to know that the 'hot' comes from white pepper and 'sour' comes from vinegar.6.
-Once you've got the flavors balanced, mix in the egg white slowly and let it break up like a mesh within the soup.
+Everyone has different tastes but basically, you need to know that the 'hot' comes from white pepper and 'sour' comes from vinegar.

 7. After all that, stir a bit of water into your corn starch and add this mix bit by bit to the soup.
 Keep stirring the soup - the idea is that you're trying to thicken it with the starch.
 As soon as it thickens, you can take the soup off the heat.
 Keep in mind that it will continue to thicken slightly from the residual heat.